 Table 14 shows the summary of the source PD profiles that are supported for this specific design.
-PDO 1 and 2 will always be present in the system and will be able to be negotiated without any other system interaction.
-When DC barrel Jack voltage is sensed PDO 3 will become available for power delivery negotiation.
+PDO 1 and 2 are always be present in the system and are able to be negotiated without any other system interaction.
+When DC barrel Jack voltage is sensed PDO 3 becomes available for power delivery negotiation.
 The external sense resistor, RSENSE, is configured to only measure the current being sourced by the system.
 When operating as a sink of power the input current cannot be measured in this configuration.